184.5 Miles of Adventure!

 Preserving America's early transportation history, the C&O Canal began as a dream of passage to Western wealth.
 Operating for nearly 100 years the canal was a lifeline for communities along the Potomac River as coal, lumber and agricultural products floated down the waterway to market.
 Today it endures as a pathway for discovering historical, natural and recreational treasures!

-Curriculum-based Education Programs
+For Teachers: Curriculum-based Education Programs

 Ranger guided programs offer opportunities for students to explore the natural and historical features of the canal from Georgetown to Cumberland!Read More